knoxkiminou1-byte/KimPossible/replit.md

 - Content follows strict no-hyphen/no-em-dash policy via CSS
 - Removed Milestones section to eliminate repetitive content
 - Reduced spacing between sections for tighter, more streamlined layout
+- Replaced generic "Latest Releases" section with dedicated Featured Book Promo highlighting "The Adventures of Kiminou the Great and Chua the Wise"

 ## Books Library
 - Added 2 missing books to books.json: Boys Raised in Silence and The Adventures of Kiminou the Great and Chua the Wise